oshea00/sls-custom-plugin-example/readme.md

 7. Edit the index.js file in the myplugin directory replacing the default example.
 ## Seeing it execute

-To get something minimal for serverless to deploy, I chose an aws-csharp teamplate.
-I've already got a working dotnet core environment, so just need to complie using the build.sh script then run the deploy.
+To get something minimal for serverless to deploy, I chose an aws-csharp template.
+I've already got a working dotnet core environment, so just needed to compile using the build.sh script then run the deploy.

-This example plugin hooks in the deploy command and adds some custom processing.
+This example plugin hooks into the deploy command and adds some custom processing.
 To see it in action:
 ```
 >sls deploy -s dev -v
 ```